Welcome to the UK knee and sports injury specialist website

 This website is designed to give some general information to patients and physicians to help them make informed decisions on knee and hip surgery.
 This includes painful conditions of knees and hips, outcomes of surgery, and potential pitfalls.

-Specialisms of the midland knee and hip consultant
+Specialisms of the midland knee and SPORTS INJURY consultant

 Mr Prakash specialises predominantly in knee and hip joint surgery especially for young adults (age 20-65).
 He routinely performs surgery related to sports injuries and arthritis.

 His approach is to try and preserve the joints for as long as possible, while giving his patients a good quality of life.
 He also offers conservative treatments such as keyhole surgery and injection therapies.

 Although the procedure is called knee replacement, it would be more accurate to call it knee resurfacing.
 Mobile bearing knee replacements allows the joint to rotate and find its position of least constraint.
 These joints will last much longer than the alternative fixed bearing knee replacement.Read More